IbexOpt

 • no feasible point found:

 The optimizer could not be able to find a feasible point.
 This status typically arises if you control the precision of the bisection (--eps-x).
 Indeed, it may happen, in this case, that the search stops and no box explored was enough bisected to find a feasible point inside.
 So the search is over but the problem was not solved.
-It may also arise when an inequality is actually an equality (e.g., \(x^2\leq 0\)), because in non-rigor mode, neither a relaxation nor an equality satisfaction proof is enforced in this case.
+It may also arise when an inequality is actually an equation (e.g., \(x^2\leq 0\)), because in non-rigor mode, neither a relaxation nor an equation satisfaction proof is enforced in this case.

 • unbounded objective: